jaames/flipnote.js/www/src/content/docs/web-components.md

 # Installation

-Installing the web component build is very similar to the usual installation steps listed on the {@page Getting Started} page, except we import a different file that has the additional web component code included.
+Installing the web component build is very similar to the usual installation steps listed on the [Get Started](/get-started) page, except we import a different file that has the additional web component code included.

 ## From a CDN (web)